percona/pmm_dump_docs/docs/troubleshooting.md

 When you try to export Query Analytics (QAN) data with PMM Dump, it may fail with an error "Failed to create ClickHouse source".

 PMM Server stores QAN data in the ClickHouse server that listens on port 9000.
 Unlike ports for HTTP and HTTPS connections that are published when you install a PMM Server, the ClickHouse port is only exposed by Docker and not published.
 This means that while you can connect to your PMM server using your machine hostname and IP address, port 9000 cannot be accessed this way.
+Also, starting from PMM 3, ClickHouse server bundled with PMM Server, does not accept connections outside of the Docker container.

 Therefore, if you point the `--pmm-url` option to the IP address of your machine or even localhost, you will not be able to export QAN data: